 Claudia Goldin is the Henry Lee Professor of Economics at Harvard University and was the director of the NBER’s Development of the American Economy program from 1989 to 2017.
 Goldin is an economic historian and a labor economist.
-Her research has covered a wide array of topics, including slavery, the economic impact of war, the female labor force, immigration, New Deal policies, income inequality, technological change, education, and the gender gap in pay.
+Her research covers a wide range of topics, including the female labor force, immigration, income inequality, technological change, education, and the economic gender gap.
 Most of her research interprets the present through the lens of the past and explores the origins of current issues of concern.
-In the past several years her work has focused on college women’s achievement of career and family.
+Her research is currently focused on college women’s aspirations for and achievement of career and family.
 She recently completed a project and an edited volume on the increase of women’s employment in their mature and older years.

 She is the author and editor of several books, among them Understanding the Gender Gap: An Economic History of American Women (Oxford 1990), The Regulated Economy: A Historical Approach to Political Economy (with G. Libecap; University of Chicago Press 1994), The Defining Moment: The Great Depression and the American Economy in the Twentieth Century (with M. Bordo and E. White; University of Chicago Press 1998), and Corruption and Reform: Lesson’s from America’s Economic History (with E. Glaeser; Chicago 2006).
-Her most recent book is The Race between Education and Technology (with L. Katz; The Belknap Press, 2008), winner of the 2008 R.R.
+Her most recent book is The Race between Education and Technology (with L. Katz; Belknap Press, 2008), winner of the 2008 R.R.
 Hawkins Award for the most outstanding scholarly work in all disciplines of the arts and sciences.
 Women Working Longer: Increased Employment at Older Ages (edited with L. Katz; Chicago) is forthcoming.